 Can be downloaded on the Apple Appstore or Google Playstore.
 Device compatibility: iOS Users (iPhone 7 or higher that supports iOS 13) and Android Users (Most Android devices that support Android OS Nougat/version 7.0 or higher).

 You can present valid passes stored your mobile device when and where verification is required following these steps:

 - On your AOKpass app, select a pass to display the AOK QR Code for verification.

 - Show the code to a verifier for them to scan it.

 - Our technology verifies the digital signature on your code to ensure its authenticity, and displays the results to the verifier.

-AOKpass is designed, developed and implemented by AOKpass Pte Ltd, in partnership with the International Chamber of Commerce (ICC), International SOS, and SGS Group.
+AOKpass is designed, developed and implemented by AOKpass Pte Ltd, in partnership with the International SOS, and SGS Group.